 Understanding Strategic Information System

 A strategic information system is mainly developed to respond to the corporate world and many business initiatives.
-They are used for giving the higher advantage of competition to the organization.
+Strategic information is used for gaining competitive advantage and formulating business strategies by organizations.
 It may deliver a service or product that is at a lower price, differentiated and mainly concentrates on a demanding market section, or which is innovative.
+It help companies frame business strategy, competitive strategy, take management decisions and thus gain competitive advantage and achieve cost reduction.

-Information system strategy is an essential feature in corporate and information technology (IT) world.
-In a nutshell, it helps firms and companies to allocate, store, process data and move the data and information they develop and receive.
-It also enables and provides various tools and services for aiding the firms to apply metrics and analytical tools in their information repositories function and allowing them to recognize the resourceful opportunities for expansion and simple ways enhance operations and supply efficiency.
-Thus a better data management along with more effective data presentation and analysis.
+Information System Strategy is an essential feature in Corporate and Information Technology (IT) world and provide them with better bargaining power.
+In a nutshell, it helps firms and companies to allocate, store, process data, move the data and information they develop and receive.
+It also enables and provides various tools and services for aiding the firms to apply metrics and analytical tools in their information repositories.
+Information systems allow them to recognize the resourceful opportunities for expansion and simple ways to enhance operations and supply efficiency.
+Thus firms with a better chain management, knowledge management, data management practices along with more effective data presentation and analysis can provide better customer service at reduced or less cost.

-Information system strategy in a critical aspect of an organization for its growth and expansion.
-Within it, the integration of the data system and its function within the organization can be handled easily.
+Information system strategy is a critical aspect of an organization’s management decision for its growth, expansion and supply chain management.
+Information technology and competitive intelligence can work wonders for a business.
+The integration of the data system and its function within the organization can be handled easily by enabling open access and use of management systems.
 Besides that, it also enables the classification of different opportunities for the use of information systems for different strategies.
-It gives the surety that only useful resources or the use of resources which are less are allocated to the applications and the use of scarce resources in a sustainable way.
-With the system information strategy, it ensures that the Information system functions accordingly and supports the business goals and objectives of the organization at the different levels.
+It gives the surety that only useful resources or the use of resources which are less are allocated to the applications and to use the scarce resources in a sustainable way and have a better impact factor.
+With the System Information Strategy, it ensures that the Information system functions accordingly and supports the business goals and objectives of the organization at the different levels.

-There are several instances of strategically information systems which have helped the organizations to help create and sustain the resources in this competitive market over the past years and has allocated several effective benefits and simply continued to provide survival of the organizations which have used these systems.
+There are several instances of strategic planning which have helped the organizations to help create and sustain the resources in this competitive market over the past years and has allocated several effective benefits and simply continued to provide for the survival of these organizations which have used these systems.
 These systems are often termed as ‘strategic concepts of the organization.’
-To give the maximum performance of the firms financially in a fluctuating market, the correlation between strategic management and information system is significant fundamentally.
+To give the maximum performance of the firms financially in a fluctuating market, the correlation between Strategic Management and Information System is significant fundamentally.
+Understanding of management information system is equally helpful & an asset to the organisation.

 1. Operations support system: In a firm, data execution is performed by the user end, which is later processed to generate useful data products and services like reports, which are utilized by different users.
-Such a strategy is called operation support.
-The primary purpose of this system is to keep a check on transactions, operations, control, chain supply, and management.
-It also helps to facilitate internal and external talks, and it updates the central main database of the organization.
-The operation support system is further divided into three systems which are-
+Such a strategy is called Operation Support.
+The primary purpose of this system is to keep a check on transactions, operations, control, supply chain, and supply management.
+It also helps to facilitate internal and external talks, product differentiation and it updates the central main database of the organization.
+The operation support system is further divided into three systems which are:

 - Transaction Processing System (TPS)